 Moore was apparently reacting to Michael Middleton, executive director of Cherry Hill Development Corporation, who said the protest letter was not run past him before it was sent to the Board of Estimates.

-He praised Weller Development and said it has contributed $1 million to his organization as part of a community benefits package.
+He went on to lavish praise on Weller Development, saying it has contributed $1 million to his organization as part of a community benefits package.

 The protest letter by the ACLU, Step Up to Lead, Maryland Consumer Rights Coalition, Public Justice Center and Jews United for Justice did not purport to represent any specific community.